omendradhama/Pharmacy/README.md

 Programme Offered: Only Diploma in Pharmacy (D.Pharm) — 2 years full-time course sarvadayacollege.org.in

-Seats Available: 60 seats per batch
+Seats Available: 60 seats
-Shiksha

-Fees: ₹90,000 for the full duration (2 years) as per AFRC guidelines Shiksha
+Fees: ₹90,000 for the full duration (2 years)

 Eligibility Criteria: